-$^2$ During a 2008 survey, of those students admitted to JRC during the prior 5 years who were still enrolled at the time of the survey, 85% had been taking at least one psychotropic medication prior to enrolling in JRC; of those same students who were enrolled at JRC at the time of the survey, only 3% continued to receive psychotropic medication.
+&lt;sup>2 During a 2008 survey, of those students admitted to JRC during the prior 5 years who were still enrolled at the time of the survey, 85% had been taking at least one psychotropic medication prior to enrolling in JRC; of those same students who were enrolled at JRC at the time of the survey, only 3% continued to receive psychotropic medication.

-Of the 71 former JRC students, 30 (42%) were classified with developmental delay and 41 (58%) were classified as developmentally typical (e.g., typical verbal skills, high-level adaptive skills, average IQ scores).
-All of the former students included in this study (i.e., the 71 for whom data were collected) had received comprehensive behavioral treatment during their tenure at JRC.
-For 46 of these former students (65%), treatment had consisted of positive-only programming.
-For 25 of these former students (35%), treatment had consisted of a brief skin shock generated by the Graduated Electronic Decelerator (GED) device.
+Of the 88 former JRC students, 41 (47%) were classified with developmental delay and 47 (53%) were classified as developmentally typical (e.g., typical verbal skills, high-level adaptive skills, average IQ scores).
+All of the former students included in this study (i.e., the 88 for whom data were collected) had received comprehensive behavioral treatment during their tenure at JRC.
+For 53 of these former students (60%), treatment had consisted of positive-only programming.
+For 35 of these former students (40%), treatment had consisted of positive programming supplemented with contingent aversives typically in the form of a brief skin shock generated by the Graduated Electronic Decelerator (GED) device.
 Please see Figure 1.